Multiple occupants of Scotlandville area home rushed to hospital due to possible carbon monoxide poisoning

 BATON ROUGE - Multiple people in a Scotlandville area home suffered from what appears to be carbon monoxide poisoning early Wednesday morning, capital area officials say.

-The Baton Rouge Fire Department confirmed that five people were rescued from the home.
-Fire officials said it appeared that a generator was running in the house.
+The Baton Rouge Fire Department confirmed that five people were rescued from the home, adding that all five were unconscious, but breathing.
+Fire officials said it appeared that a generator had been running in the house.

 The ages of the victims range from 10 years of age to 43 years of age, and multiple children were among those who were unconscious.